-DekaBank's ratings reflect: (1) the bank's baa2 BCA; (2) its a3 Adjusted BCA, which incorporates our assumption of Very High affiliate support from Sparkassen-Finanzgruppe (S-Group, Aa2 stable, a21), the German Savings Bank Finance Group, resulting in two notches of rating uplift; (3) the results of our Advanced Loss Given Failure (LGF) analysis, which provide three notches of rating uplift for deposits and two notches for senior debt from the A3 Adjusted BCA; and (4) our assumption of Moderate support from the Government of Germany (Aaa stable2), yielding one notch of rating uplift for DekaBank's senior debt and deposit ratings.
+DekaBank's ratings reflect: (1) the bank's baa2 BCA; (2) its a3 Adjusted BCA, which incorporates our assumption of Very High affiliate support from Sparkassen-Finanzgruppe (S-Group, Aa2 stable, $a2^{1}$), resulting in two notches of rating uplift; (3) the results of our Advanced Loss Given Failure (LGF) analysis, which provide three notches of rating uplift for deposits and CRR liabilities, and two notches for senior debt from the A3 Adjusted BCA; and (4) our assumption of Moderate support from the Government of Germany (Aaa stable2), yielding one notch of rating uplift for DekaBank's senior debt and deposit ratings, as well the CRRs.

-DekaBank's baa2 BCA reflects the group's modest credit risk and sound regulatory capital ratios.
-At the same time, it also captures its high reliance on market funding.
+DekaBank's baa2 BCA reflects the group's sound regulatory capital ratios, stable fee income base and strong liquidity position.
+At the same time, it also captures its credit risk from commercial real estate, aircraft and ship financing, as well as the high reliance on market funding and moderate profitability.